Segoes/task-node/README.md

-## Application of node commands for tasks
+## Task console app

+Application to create tasks from the node command console

 Execute the command
 ```